 Changes to the Pricing

-3.13 Arthur Online reserves the right to increase pricing for the use of the Service at any time.
-Where the increase in pricing will affect the Customer, they will be given at least 6 weeks written notice provided to the email address listed for invoicing purposes within the account.
+3.14 At all other times and in all other cases, Arthur Online reserves the right to increase pricing or otherwise amend pricing structures for the use of the Service at any time, save that outside of annual increases in accordance with clause 3.13,. where the increase in pricing will affect the Customer, they will be given at least 6 weeks written notice provided to the email address listed for invoicing purposes within the account.

 4. Changes to the Service

 4.1 Subject to Clause 8.2.2, Arthur Online may from time to time make changes to the functionality of the Service, for example to make improvements to the Service or to, address a security threat.
 Arthur Online shall notify the Customer of such changes via email, unless the Customer has unsubscribed, and through the live chat function that is accessible within the Service.